Koredotcom/docs/docs/gale/agents/create-a-new-api-key.md

-# Create a new API Key
+# Create a New API Key

 You can generate an API for your agents and share it with other trusted users.
 It is essential to have a secure API key when trying to connect to these agents in an external environment.